 Now Copilot can summarize tasks like “Michael agreed to buy the donuts” instead of “Conference Room A agreed to buy the donuts”[13].

-And now this Intelligent Speaker feature becomes far more than a niche feature for a handful of regulated persons.
+The Intelligent Speaker feature now becomes far more than a niche feature for a handful of regulated persons.
 It becomes a potential game changer for office workers around the globe.

 What are the requirements for Intelligent Speaker?